kin-cheung/udacity-ml/P2/capstone_report.md

 - _Are the techniques to be used thoroughly discussed and justified?_
 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

+There are a few functionalities that we will need to build the final application.
+1. A human classifier
+2. A dog classifier
+3. A dog breed classifier

+### Human classifier
+We will use an existing Haar feature-based human face classifier to detect human faces.
+It takes an image and can detect human faces in the image and also provide their x and y coordinates it.

+### Dog classifier
+To detect dogs, we will use a pre-trained VGG-16 model.
+VGG-16 is one of the variations of VGG and it is the final best VGG network that contains 16 CONV/FC layers.
+As we can quote from this website (https://cs231n.github.io/convolutional-networks/):

+> **VGGNet**.
+The runner-up in ILSVRC 2014 was the network from Karen Simonyan and Andrew Zisserman that became known as the VGGNet.
+Its main contribution was in showing that the depth of the network is a critical component for good performance.
+Their final best network contains 16 CONV/FC layers and, appealingly, features an extremely homogeneous architecture that only performs 3x3 convolutions and 2x2 pooling from the beginning to the end.

+### Dog breed classifier
+For dog breed classifier, we will use a pre-trained ResNet model.
+ResNet is one of the best performed image recognition models out there that the public can make use of.

+> **ResNet**.
+Residual Network developed by Kaiming He et al. was the winner of ILSVRC 2015.
+It features special skip connections and a heavy use of batch normalization.
+The architecture is also missing fully connected layers at the end of the network.
+The reader is also referred to Kaiming’s presentation (video, slides), and some recent experiments that reproduce these networks in Torch.
+ResNets are currently by far state of the art Convolutional Neural Network models and

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+A simple CNN was built from scratch as a benchmark.
+This simple CNN model was trained using the training dataset provided after some data pre-processing and validated against a dedeicated set of validation data.

+This simple CNN was trained a relatively smaller feature set which was 56x56 pixeled images as inputs with 3 channels of RGB.
+The architecture consisted of 4 CONV-ReLU-POOL layers to provide reasonably good performance and did not take too much computer memory and time to train.

 ## III.
 Methodology
 _(approx. 3-5 pages)_